Alexzander-Stone/A-Squire-s-Tale/README.md

 * Godot signal system used to alert objects (like Player's State Machine node) of state changes, through emitters.

+Object Pooling -

+* We created an generalized Object Pooling script to be inherited by classes needing object pooling.
+The inheritable class can be found within the Object Pooler folder in the Scripts, and an example of it being used can be found within the Damage Value Spawner.

 ## Acknowledgments